-With TSplus, you can hide specific drives from your AdminTool\SESSIONS\Settings\Hide Disk Drive.
+With TSplus Advanced Security, you can hide specific drives from your TSAD\ExpertMode\Secure Desktop\Configured for this user or group\Customize Security level Settings\Hide Disk Drive.

-However, this function is only about hiding, not restricting so your users can reach the path using (for example) : \\location\folder.
+However, this function is not only about hiding, but can also be restricting so your users can or cannot reach the path using (for example) : \\location\folder.

 If you also want to restrict your users access for these drives, you will need to use our TSplus Advanced Security, especially the PERMISSIONS feature.

 You will find here more details about TSAS : https://docs.terminalserviceplus.com/advanced-security/user-interface-overview